linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Factor Models.md

 # Case 1: Fixed N

 In the case of fixed  $N$ , we have a relatively smaller number of assets and a relatively large sample size.
-Then the covariance matrix of the asset returns, which is the same as the covariance matrix of  $\tilde{Y}_t$ , can be estimated by the sam ple covariance matrix,
+Then the covariance matrix of the asset returns, which is the same as the covariance matrix of  $\tilde{Y}_t$ , can be estimated by the sample covariance matrix,

 $$